pgmode/pg_upgrade2o/README.md

 - **Parallel Vacuuming**: The `--jobs` option can be set to manage the level of parallelism for `vacuumdb` in systems with multiple CPU cores.
 If not specified, it defaults to the full core count.
 - **Log File**: `pg_upgrade_summary.log` provides a summary of the time taken for each critical phase during an upgrade, offering a performance overview for clone, copy, and link operations.

 This documentation covers the essential features and usage of the `pg_upgrade2o` script, making it easier to execute and monitor PostgreSQL upgrades efficiently.
+It will continusly update  to make upgrade more flexible.